-On the above screen, for the “Menu Name” section, simply enter the name of the dynamic menu item(s) that you’re interested in creating.
-For instance, in this tutorial, I’ve name the dynamic menu as “Main Menu”.
+On the above screen, for the “Menu Name” section, simply enter the name of the dynamic menu items that you’re interested in creating.
+For instance, in this tutorial, I’ve named the dynamic menu as “Main Menu”.
 Now, simply click on the “Create Menu” button for completing the process of creating a new dynamic menu.
 A screen exactly similar to this one will appear on your monitor:

 <?php wp_nav_menu(array('theme_location'=>'sidebar')); ?>